Position Statement on Community Water Fluoridation

 L.G.
 Do, J.A.
 Cury, P. James, P.A.
 Mossey, F.V.
 Zohoori, C.H.
 Fox, and M.K.S.
 Charles-Ayinde

-The International Association for Dental Research (IADR) supports community water fluoridation as a safe and effective, evidence-based intervention for the prevention of dental caries.
+The International Association for Dental, Oral, and Craniofacial Research (IADR) supports community water fluoridation as a safe and effective, evidence-based intervention for the prevention of dental caries.
 This public health measure has a high benefit/cost ratio and benefits deprived communities the most thus reducing health inequalities.
 While fluoride occurs naturally in water, levels vary depending on regions and sources of water.
 Fluoridation is the controlled addition of a precise amount of fluoride to community water systems to the level beneficial for dental health, without systemic health side-effects.
 The practice of adding fluoride to community water supplies began after Dr. H. Trendley Dean observed a dose response relationship between naturally occurring fluoride levels in water with dental fluorosis and caries in his famous 21-city study1.
 Community water fluoridation began in Grand Rapids, Michigan, USA in 1945 and reached 63.4% of the United States population in 20182.
 Globally, over 400 million people in 25 countries have access to community water fluoridation3.
 The 75-year history of community water fluoridation as a public health measure has been summarised in an IADR Centenary Review4.

 Dental caries – the destruction of dental hard tissues – can result in pain, infection and tooth loss5.
 Caries is caused by acidic by-products produced from bacterial fermentation of free sugars, mainly sucrose.
 Dental caries is one of the most common non-communicable diseases that affects both adults and children globally6.
 The prevalence of dental caries remains high globally and across countries with different sociodemographic index (SDI) status7.
 Children with poor oral health are more likely to miss school and suffer academically8,9,10.
 The health and social impact of dental caries have been reported among people of all ages, from very young children to the elderly11,12,13.
 The economic impact of dental caries on the affected individuals and society has also been documented14.
 Socioeconomic inequalities in oral health at global and regional level are detrimental to improving population oral health15.